gvwilson/thirdbit/src/fiction/eimin/index.md

 I was too busy parrying one of the thieves' spears with my own to see what happened next.
 He was taller than me,
-but not as strong or as well trained.
+but not as well trained.
 I knocked his point aside and jabbed to force him back, then jabbed again before he could catch his balance.